-You can listen to the audio story (an edited 10-minute story as we’re wandering around) that I recorded and produced for radio here.
+You can listen to the audio story below.
 Plus you can also read more about the broader graffiti/street art scene which also features the perspective of Erin Forsyth aka Eyesore in an article that I wrote here.

-Misha told me that his inspiration comes through electronic music rather than hip-hop (where graffiti has it’s origins) and referred to Pendulm as one of his favourite artists…so here’s an excuse to post up a Pendulum track (where my sister– Jasmine Yee also happens to be the guest vocalist!).
+Misha told me that his inspiration comes through electronic music rather than hip-hop (where graffiti has it’s origins) and referred to Pendulm as one of his favourite artists.